sunjesse/sunjesse.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
 I'm an (incoming) fourth-year undergraduate student at the University of Waterloo majoring in Computer Science and minoring in Combinatorics and Optimization.
-I'm currently an ML Engineer Intern building up large-scale recommendation systems using large language models at [BetterUp](https://betterup.com).
+I'm currently an ML Engineer Intern building up large-scale recommendation systems at [BetterUp](https://betterup.com).
 I am also fortunate enough to be advised by [Yaoliang Yu](https://cs.uwaterloo.ca/~y328yu/) and [Bo Wang](https://wanglab.ml/).

 **Research Interests** <br/>
 On a high level, I'm interested in understanding and modelling decision-making as it's one of the pillars to understanding general intelligence.